bigbite/interactivity-api-tutorial/readme.md

 ### Step 2 - Add an interactivity store

-The block should now be scaffolded and recognise your code changes and automatically rebuild the block assets into the `build` directory.
-You should see a `view.js` file in the `src` directory.
-This is the file that will be loaded on the front end when the block is used.
-The `block.json` file should already include this so you shouldn't need to do anything to make sure it's loaded.
+The block should now be scaffolded, able to recognise your code changes and automatically rebuild the block assets into the `build` directory.
+You should also now be able to see a `view.js` file in the `src` directory - this is the file that will be loaded on the front end when the block is used.
+The `block.json` file should already include this,which means you don’t need to do anything to make sure it’s loaded.

-The interactivy API uses 'stores' to provide actions, essentially just functions that will run when a user interaction occurs.
-The store can also be used to set `state`, the naming here is confusing if you've used state in other instances such as react and various other libraries. `state` in the context of the interactivity API actually sets values that all blocks on a page may need access to.
-It might be better to think of `state` as global state.
+The Interactivity API uses ‘stores’ to provide actions, which are essentially just functions that will run when a user interaction occurs.
+The store can also be used to set `state`- the naming here is confusing if you’ve used `state` in other instances (such as react and various other libraries), however in this context, state sets values that all blocks on a page may need access to.
+It might be more helpful to think of `state` as the global state.

-As we're going to set a reading mode that many other blocks might need to react to we can use state in this instance.
-Replace the existing `view.js` file with the following to setup the interactivity store and add some default state:
+As we’re going to set a reading mode that many other blocks might need to react to, we can use state in this instance.
+Replace the existing `view.js` file with the following to setup the interactivity store, and add some default state:

 ```
 /**